 Home Remedies for Degenerative Diseases

-Stimulating the brain with things like crossword puzzles, memory games, and learning new subjects can also build new neural pathways and delay the forgetfulness associated with Alzheimer’s disease.
+Stimulating the brain with things like crossword puzzles, memory games, and learning new subjects can build new neural pathways and delay the forgetfulness associated with Alzheimer’s disease.
 Also, recent research suggests that activities such as climbing a tree and balancing on a beam may help to improve cognitive skills.

 Parkinson’s disease can keep a person from living a normal life due to the general inability to control muscular activity, so it is often classified as a movement disorder.
 Some home remedies to slow down the degenerative effects of Parkinson’s disease are eating a healthy diet including fruits, vegetables, cereals, legumes, non-dairy products and fish and poultry.
 Other remedies include exercising and physical therapy, working with a speech pathologist, handling depression in constructive ways, visualization processes to continue walking normally, reducing hand tremors by strengthening the muscles in your hands and forearms.

 Free radicals can cause cancer by causing normal cellular DNA to mutate, resulting in cancerous cells.
 Research suggests that exercising an hour daily reduces the risk of contracting breast cancer in women of any age and any weight.
-Research also suggests that physical activity and healthy diet may help to reduce risk of cancer.
+Research also suggests that physical activity and a healthy diet may help to reduce the risk of cancer.

 Some of the home remedies for multiple sclerosis include reducing animal protein intake, eliminate dairy products, eat organic foods, ginger, turmeric, soy, extra-virgin olive oil, fish, walnuts, flax, hempseed, and wheat products.
 In terms of behavior, light to moderate exercise is a good idea, as well as visualization and meditation.

-Rheumatoid Arthritis: Rheumatoid arthritis is a disease which is mainly an inflammation of joints, bones, and other connecting points in the body.
+Rheumatoid arthritis is a disease which is mainly an inflammation of joints, bones, and other connecting points in the body.
 They can have associated pain as well, so any anti-inflammatory nutritional elements are ideal.
-Some of these home remedies include silicon, leafy vegetables, vitamin C-laden foods, and regular exercise to get blood flowing to the affected areas.
+Some of these home remedies include silicon, leafy vegetables, vitamin C-laden foods, and regular exercise to get the blood flowing to the affected areas.
 Avoid things like eggs, pepper, and tomatoes, which have been known to make the condition worse.